 Is a dental implant procedure painful?

 This is a common worry for people who are considering a dental implant.
-If the procedure is performed by an expert dentist, it is uncomplicated and straightforward.
+If the procedure is performed by an experienced dentist, it is uncomplicated and straightforward.
 The operational aspect of the process should only take about 10 to 15 minutes.
 In some complicated cases, however, it could take longer.

 Before the process, the dentist may place you under anesthetic.
 The anesthetic injection may sting a bit, but it will render you numb throughout the process so you won’t feel any pain.
 After the operation, the dentist may recommend anti-inflammatory drugs or pain relievers for any possible ache that you may experience.